schinta99/schinta_Portfolio/final-project-part-three.md

 ## The audience
 > Talk about who you identified as the audience for your final data story.
 Include any other information you've used that helped you narrow the focus (e.g. insights from your interviews, personas, etc.).
 Note any specific adjustments you made to your final project to make it work for your audience.
 >
-> Initially I wanted to talk about modern medicine because of some examples I saw around me, and experiences my family has had.
+Initially I wanted to talk about modern medicine because of some examples I saw around me, and experiences my family has had.
 But since the subject went into vaccinations and other divergent topics, I realized the scope was too broad and I need to narrow it further.
 Picking up a disease and talking about was a good idea as scope was narrow and also would get specific audience opinion.

->
-> As I researched more, I noticed that in asian countries especailly in India, there was less awareness, awareness about treatment and lot of stigma and misconceptions.
+As I researched more, I noticed that in asian countries especailly in India, there was less awareness, awareness about treatment and lot of stigma and misconceptions.
-> I narrowed my audience to adults, and what information they knew about HIV aids.
+I narrowed my audience to adults, and what information they knew about HIV aids.

 Text here!

 ## Final design decisions
 > You can specifically break out your design decisions here, or include it under *Changes made since Part II* and delete this section.
 Talk about the design decisions you had to make along the way, and reflect on anything in particular that stands out to you that you learned working through the process.
 Include any other information that helps round out your data story.

->
->
+Initially had a lot more information about stigma, but the audience was not very comfortable with that level of information.
+To tone down the presentation I spoke more generally about HIV and its eradication which is still a major problem in many countries.
+Based on feedback I reduced the number of graphs that i had, and to adjust with the storyline, I added new graphs like on prevention using condoms in Eswastini which is the most HIV affected country.
+I also had a visualization on deaths averted due to medication, an area chart showing the impact of medication.

 Text here!